dbpolglase/tUI/Manual-en.md

 <pre><code>c
 /* Create a new struct for the text, reserve the memory. */ tText * TEXT_new(int resize, unsigned short delete,int maxData, int nroLines,int nroFields);
-/* Create a new struct for the text of a tEdit view, don't reserve the memory. */ tText * TEXT_newEdit(int maxData, int nroLines,unsigned short mustDelete);
+/* Create a new struct for the text of a tEdit View, don't reserve the memory. */ tText * TEXT_newEdit(int maxData, int nroLines,unsigned short mustDelete);
 </code></pre>
 <h4 id="manipulation">Manipulation:</h4>